Introduction

 Voice AI

-Voice AI allows businesses to automate phone-based communication.
+Voice AI automates phone-based communication.

 Applications include: